PlumpMath/shell-1/README.md

 ## Contributing

 Any suggestions accepted!
 Submit issues, PRs, send an email or get in touch on twitter at @luke_dot_js or on the elmlang Slack at @luke.
-I'll be working on event more electron interop coming up so if you have ideas for that process as a whole feel free to get in touch with those as well.
+I'll be working on even more electron interop coming up so if you have ideas for that process as a whole feel free to get in touch with those as well.
 Thanks!